DavidCEllis/ducktools-jsonkit/README.md

 ## Dataclasses ##

-Python's `dataclasses` module does provide an `asdict` module that could be used to prepare the data for serialization.
-However this method performs all of the recursion itself and calls `deepcopy` on every object it eventually reaches, which is unnecessary for the use case of serialization.
+Python's `dataclasses` module does provide an `asdict` function that could be used to prepare the data for serialization.
+However this method performs all of the recursion itself and calls `deepcopy` on every object it eventually reaches, which is unnecessary overhead for the use case of serialization.

 The `json_defaults.dataclasses` module provides a serializer for dataclasses that is around 3x faster than the this method provided by dataclasses if it is